 - The Mazones of Captain Harlock are an entire race of these.
 They're also Plant Aliens and at least one Half-Human Hybrid exists.

-- Dragon Ball has Zangya, and the advent of Dragonball Online brought us the Majin race and several pink skinned space babes.
+- The movie 9 of Dragon Ball Z has Zangya, a Bojack's henchwoman with bluish skin.
+The advent of Dragonball Online brought us the Majin race and several pink skinned space babes.

 - Martian Successor Nadesico parodies this trope by introducing Aquamarine, a cookie-cutter character of exactly this type in the Show Within a Show Gekiganger 3.
 The protagonist Akito immediately identifies her as his dream girl, but when he finally meets a young woman with a similar name (just "Aqua") who appears superficially similar, she turns out to be a borderline psychotic with suicidal tendencies.